How To Buy Bitcoin With Cash In Australia

 Cointree is well-known for being one of the first Australian exchanges to support SMSF accounts.
 This can be a great way for Aussie residents to diversify their superannuation portfolio by adding crypto such as Bitcoin.
 Cointree is one of the safest cryptocurrency exchanges out there.
 The platform is AUSTRAC-licensed and has never encountered a public hacking or phishing attempt.

 The base transaction fees for buying Bitcoin and other digital currencies on Cointree are variable.
-There are different fee tiers that depend on either trade volume or referred customers.
+Different fee tiers depend on either trade volume or referred customers.
 Instant buy/sell fees range from 0.9% to 0.5% which are very competitive for an Australian exchange.
 Swapping crypto on Cointree is also cost-effective.
 These fees are between 0.25% and 0.05%.

 Cash deposits on Cointree are instant once the cash is deposited via one of the 1,000+ supported retailers.
 Payment limits are variable, but the minimum purchase is always $20 AUD.
 Customers can typically deposit up to $9,000 AUD in cash per day, and $20,000 per week, although this figure is subject to change.

-For a full walkthrough on Cointree’s features, customer support and user design, visit our updated Cointree review.
+For a full walkthrough of Cointree’s features, customer support and user design, visit our updated Cointree review.

 Exchanges That Support Cash Deposits Compared